AgentDropoutV2: Optimizing Information Flow in Multi-Agent Systems via Test-Time Rectify-or-Reject Pruning: Appendix

 \subsection{Dataset Statistics}

 Table \ref{tab:statistics} lists the detailed statistics of the size of the datasets and the constructed indicator pool.
-The indicator pool for the math domain is constructed on the failed MAS trajectories on the sampled instances from the MATH and AQuA training sets.
-No indicator pool is built for the code domain.
+The indicator pool for the math domain is constructed on the failed MAS trajectories on the sampled instances from the MATH and AQuA training sets, while the pool for the code domain is derived from similar failed trajectories on the MBPP, KodCode, and CodeContests training sets.